tactics8805/IntegrationApproximator/README.md

 # Integration by Tech Algorithm

-Small utility to approximate definite integrals provided as LaTeX strings using the Trapezoidal, Midpoint and Simpson's numerical rules.
+Small utility to approximate definite integrals provided as LaTeX strings using the Trapezoidal, Midpoint and Simpson's numerical rules, along with their respective errors (deviations from the exact solution).

 ## Requirements
 - Python 3.11 (or compatible 3.11.x)